Summary of our market study

 The organization of a sporting event is subject both to the regulations applied to all types of public events and to specific specific rules and regulations (***), which are described in detail on the Ministry of Sports website:

-The sporting event in question must be declared to the local administrative authorities (***), as well as to the delegated sports federations involved; The organizer must take out civil liability insurance to cover participants, employees, volunteers and other parties involved in organizing the event (***); Numerous obligations apply to safety at sporting events: medical certificates for participants, compliance of sports equipment with current standards, presence of a security service, drawing up a rescue plan in the event of an emergency, and so on.
-These rules are all the more stringent today, given the high risk of terrorist attack at this type of event.
+The sporting event in question must be declared to the local administrative authorities (***), as well as to the delegated sports federations involved; The organizer must take out civil liability insurance to cover participants, employees, volunteers and other parties involved in organizing the event (***); Numerous obligations apply to safety at sporting events: medical certificates for participants, compliance of sports equipment with current standards, presence of a security service, drawing up a rescue plan in the event of an emergency, etc. These rules are all the more restrictive today, given the high risk of terrorist attack at this type of event.
 The organization must also comply with environmental regulations.
 This is particularly the case for sporting events taking place on or near sites classified as "Natura ****" biodiversity protection areas, which require prior study and assessment of the impact on the site.

 6 Positioning the players